 Myth 8: There are restrictions on how reverse mortgage proceeds can be used.

 FALSE.
 There are no restrictions.
-The cash proceeds from the reverse mortgage may be used for virtually any purpose.
+Cash proceeds from the reverse mortgage may be used for virtually any purpose.
 Many seniors have used reverse mortgages to pay off debt, help their kids, make ends meet or have a financial reserve.

 Myth 9: Reverse mortgage lenders take advantage of seniors.